baeni/imgrio/README.md

 ## imgrio-nuxt

-For Nuxt, the only thing to keep in mind that as the authentication is handles through firebase, the application needs to include a "firebase.json" file.
-This file has to contain the service-account-credentials which can be obtained from within the firebase console at Settings > Service Accounts.
+For Nuxt, the only thing to keep in mind is that the environment running the application has to have an environment variable called "SITE_URL" including the url to redirect to after a successfull authentication.
+This is only necessary when the url should NOT be "https://imgrio.com".
+This is useful to allow authentication to work properly in dev or beta environments.